 Complexity kills collaboration.
 In a complex, confusing workplace, teams tend to retreat into silos.
 They just focus on trying to get their specific work done.
 Complexity is particularly damaging given today’s fast-changing markets where innovation is essential.

-First, we will look at what was looking at as a great solution and still very common nowadays:
+First, we will look at what was looked at as a great solution and is still very common nowadays:

 theThereaucracy system.
 Secondly, we will review the hard and soft approaches in management.

 Finally, we will review the solution Smart Simplicity proposed by Boston Consulting Group partners Yves Morieux and Peter Tollman in their book “Six Simple Rules: How To Manage Complexity Without Getting Complicated”.